 We prefer that you have previous dogsledding experience, but it is not necessary.

 We offer a free half-day huskytour at our homebase so you get to know your dogs and the routine before heading out into the mountains.
 We highly recommend to use this option in case you have never been on a dog-sled before.

 For safety reasons we have set a minimum age of 16 years to join a mountain tour.

 You can always contact us with questions.

 The wilderness cabins are basic but cozy.
 Most of them don’t have electricity or running water.
-We make a fire to get warm, we get water from a well or melt snow and we use candles to see something.
+We make a fire to get warm, we get water from a lake or river or melt snow and we use candles to see something.
 We sleep in (bunk)beds in a shared room and the toilet is outside in a separate building.
 In some of the cabins there is also a sauna available where you can get a real Swedish experience and wash yourselves.

 We do ask you to be part of the team and help out with the chores.
 Examples: making a fire, chopping wood, feeding the dogs, getting water, help with making the dinner, doing dishes, etc. These things are part of the adventure and the more you get involved, the greater the experience.

 We will send you a packing list with your booking.